Hypercubed/autocmdr/Readme.md

 ## Plugin modules

 autocmdr plugin modules have the same structure as command modules.
-The only differnece is that they are not designed to be automatically loaded.
+The only difference is that they are not designed to be automatically loaded.
 Plugins are loaded using node's require function again exporting a single initialization function; this time accepting an options object as teh second paramater.
 Below are the builtin autocmdr plugins.

 ### loader